Saurabh16T/posts-api-task/README.md

 Uses .env for environment configuration and .gitignore to exclude sensitive files.

+Use of mongodb and mongoose odm for database connection.

 MongoDB models include proper indexing for optimized search and performance.

 All code is well-commented for better understanding and maintainability.